dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 After the Norman Conquest the principal estates of Shropshire were all bestowed on Norman proprietors, pre-eminent among whom is Roger de Montgomerie, 1st Earl of Shrewsbury.

-Many churches are built in the 11th and 12th Centuries - the church was massively endowed and its role all pervasive in medieval society.

 Many new towns are established in the period from the Norman Conquest to the mid-13th Century and are a result of deliberate plantation.

-During the 12th Century the Marcher lordships emerged as almost independent states between the Welsh and English authorities.
-The Marcher families were granted privileges by the English Crown which led to the exclusion of the judicial authority of the monarch and the Sheriff from their domains.

 <!--Type: Item-->
 # Date: 1070 AD